SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/configure-legacy-public-folders-for-hybrid.md

 In a hybrid deployment, your users can be in Exchange Online, Exchange on-premises, or both, and your public folders are either in Exchange Online or Exchange on-premises.
 Public folders can only reside in one place, so you must decide whether your public folders will be in Exchange Online or on-premises.
 They can't be in both locations.
 Public folder mailboxes are synchronized to Exchange Online by the Directory Synchronization service.
 However, mail-enabled public folders aren't synchronized across premises.

-This article describes how to synchronize mail-enabled public folders when your users are in Office 365 and your Exchange 2010 SP3 or later public folders are on-premises.
+This article describes how to synchronize mail-enabled public folders when your users are in Office 365 and your Exchange 2010 SP3 or later version public folders are on-premises.
 However, an Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or Exchange 2016 on-premises public folders.

 > [!NOTE]
 > This topic refers to the Exchange 2010 SP3 or later servers as the  *legacy Exchange server*  .